 - Spread the strawberry sauce on the bottom of the cold graham cracker crust.

 - Pour the cream cheese mixture over the strawberries and spread it carefully to cover them completely.
-You should not have leftover filling unless you use an extra thick layer of strawberry mixture.

 - Add dollops of the pureed strawberry sauce on top and lightly swirl it a few times with the tip of the knife.